ppone/docs/accounting/netsuite.md

 The next step is to create an OAuth Access Token for Invoiced on NetSuite.
 To do that there are few steps you need to follow.

-#### Assign the Webservices-Invoiced role to a user
+#### Assign the Invoiced Integration role to a user

-You will need to pick a user that will that the access token will be based on and assign the **Webservices-Invoiced** role to that user.
+You will need to pick a user that will that the access token will be based on and assign the **Invoiced Integration** role to that user.

 1. Go to **Setup** &rarr; **Users/Roles** &rarr; **Manage Users**.

    [![Integration Settings](/docs/img/netsuite-manage-users.png)](/docs/img/netsuite-manage-users.png)

-2. Select the user you plan to use for the integration and add the **Webservices-Invoiced** role to that user.
+2. Select the user you plan to use for the integration and add the **Invoiced Integration** role to that user.

    [![Integration Settings](/docs/img/netsuite-user-add-webservices.png)](/docs/img/netsuite-user-add-webservices.png)